SnehaNatraj/Healthcare---Hospital-Wait-List/README.md

 ### Steps followed

-- Step 1 : Load data into Power BI Desktop, dataset is a csv file.
+- Step 1: Load data into Power BI Desktop, the dataset is a CSV file.
-- Step 2 : Data Transformation - rename columns, adding columns and append both Inpatient and Outpatient tables.
+- Step 2: Data Transformation - rename columns, add columns, and append both Inpatient and Outpatient tables.
-- Step 3 : Go to model view and manually create connection between the the two tables i.e, Mapping_Specialty (column 'Specialty') and New appended table (column 'Specialty_Name')
+- Step 3: Go to model view and manually create a connection between the two tables i.e, Mapping_Specialty (column 'Specialty') and New appended table (column 'Specialty_Name')
-- Step 4 : To create a toggle button, create a dummy table (Calculation) with columns Average & Median
+- Step 4: To create a toggle button, create a dummy table (Calculation) with columns Average & Median
-- Step 5 : Create dynamic fields using DAX:
+- Step 5: Create dynamic fields using DAX:
     Latest Month Wait List = CALCULATE(SUM(All_Data[Total]),All_Data[Archive_Date] = MAX(All_Data[Archive_Date])) + 0

     PY Latest Month Wait List = CALCULATE(SUM(All_Data[Total]), All_Data[Archive_Date] = EDATE(MAX(All_Data[Archive_Date]),-12)) + 0